BuxoGabriel/pythonSSG/README.md

 # PythonSSG

-This project is a assignment on boot.dev that I have committed to completing in which you make a static site generator that is capable of parsing markdown files into html to display.
-Great for blogs or other content that is easy to create in markdown.
+PythonSSG is a static site generator that can make html files from parsed markdown files.
+It is great for blogs or other static content.
+This project is an assignment on boot.dev and included steps for conpletion.